Scrabble (game show)

-Scrabble is an American television game show based upon the Scrabble board game.
+Scrabble is an American television game show based upon the board game Scrabble.
+Contestants competed in a series of rounds to fill in words within a crossword puzzle for cash.
 Muriel Green of Exposure Unlimited developed the idea for a television game show based upon the board game concept.
 During 1983, Green convinced Selchow and Righter, who at that time owned the Scrabble board game, to license Exposure Unlimited to produce the game show.
 Exposure Unlimited co-produced the show with Reg Grundy Productions, and licensed the show to NBC.
 Scrabble aired on NBC from July 2, 1984, to March 23, 1990, and again from January 18 to June 11, 1993.
 Chuck Woolery hosted the program.
 Jay Stewart was the announcer for the first year.
-Charlie Tuna replaced him in the summer of 1985 and remained through the original run and the entirety of the 1993 revival.
+Charlie Tuna replaced him in mid-1985 and remained through the original run and the entirety of the 1993 revival.

+A revival of Scrabble, hosted by Raven-Symoné, premiered on October 3, 2024, on The CW.
+On May 19, 2025, it was announced that it had been renewed for a second season, due to premiere in 2026 with new host Craig Ferguson.
+On October 27, 2025, Craig Ferguson announced on his podcast Joy with Craig Ferguson up to 60 episodes are in production.

 Game play

 All words used in the game were between five and nine letters in length.
 For each word, Woolery gave a clue that often involved a pun or play on words (e.g., "Some people want him to get off their case" for "detective").
 Viewers could win a Scrabble T-shirt by submitting a word and clue and having them selected for use in the show's opening title sequence.